-For the first 9 months of the 2021/22 financial year, 2289ML of water had been extracted from the Murrumbidgee River and processed at the Jugiong Water Treatment plant.
-This is slightly higher than for the same period last FY where 2273ML was extracted.
+For the first 11 months of the 2021/22 financial year, 2743ML of water had been extracted from the Murrumbidgee River and processed at the Jugiong Water Treatment plant.
+This is slightly lower than for the same period last FY where 2759ML was extracted.
 This is illustrated in the graph below.

 Jugiong monthly production started slowly in July with only 183ML extracted and treated for the month.
 Production has followed a similar trend to the previous year until January 2022 where a decrease in production is evident.
-This is followed by a steep increase in production for the month of January 2022 before another decrease in March.
-These inconsistencies can be attributed to unseasonal weather during in January before a return to hotter drier weather in February.
+This is followed by a steep increase in production for the month of January 2022 before another decrease in March with further decreases in April and May.
+These inconsistencies can be attributed to unseasonal weather during in January before a return to hotter drier weather in February before heading into the colder winter months where a decrease in production would be expected.